AztecProtocol/aztec-connect-bridges/README.md

 #### How much does this cost?

 Aztec connect transactions can be batched together into one rollup.
 Each user in the batch pays a base fee to cover the verification of the rollup proof and their share of the L1 DeFi transaction gas cost.

-The largest batch size is 256 transactions.
-The cost to verify a rollup is fixed at ~400,000 gas, with a variable amount of gas for each transaction in the batch of ~3,500 gas.

-Assuming 256 transactions in a batch each user would pay:

-Rollup Verification gas cost: (400,000 / 256) + 3,500= 5062 gas
-Claim Rollup Verification gas cost: (400,000 / 256) + 3,500 = 5062 gas

-Uniswap bridge gas cost: 180,000 / 256 = 703 gas

-**Total = ~11,000 gas for a Uniswap trade**
+A single Aztec Connect transaction requires 3 base fees or aproximatley ~8000 gas.

+The user then pays their share of the L1 Defi transaction.
+The rollup will call a bridge contract with a fixed deterministic amount of gas so the total fee is simple ~8000 gas + BRIDGE_GAS / BATCH_SIZE.

 #### What is private?